jorgensenray/PWM_Sprayer_Teensy_code/README.md

 Features include; -  On/Off valve control  -  PWM valve control  -  Turn compensation  -  Staggered valve control  -  User definable Hz.

 The solenoid: It only draws .4 amps in my testing.
 I can measure 15 Hz and my non scientific tester is, blow thru it and if you feel wind on the other side it must work at that Hz rate, I quit at 50 Hz.
+From Adafuit discription - Actuating life: ≥ 50 million cycles.
+Operating at 10Hz will last for approximately 57.87 days of continuous operation.

 This AOG compatible controller a Teensy 4.1 W/Ethernet and 2 MCP23017-E/SP-ND will get you 64 individually controlled nozzles.
 You'll need a PWM driver for each valve and a diode.